Stan125/GREA/README.md

 #### 1. Selecting the dataset

 Once the Add-In is started up, press the "Select File" button to select a file on your computer.
-Then, type in a name for your desired dataset.
-Once the file is loaded into the Add-In, you may see additional options for parsing the file on the right.
-Ignore those for now and head right to the "previews" tab.
+Then, you can specify a name for your dataset (if blank, the filename, without extension, is used).
+Once the file is loaded into the Add-In, you may see additional options for parsing the file.
+Ignore those for now and head right to the "Preview" tab.

 ![Step 1.](step1.png)

 #### 2. Looking at the preview

-The previews tab shows a preview of what your dataframe would look like if you parsed it with the current settings.
+The preview tab shows a preview of what your dataframe would look like if you parsed it with the current settings.
 If something looks odd (e.g. your column names fell into the first row of the dataset), head back to the first tab.
 If everything is right, still head back to the first tab.

 ![Step 2.](step2.png)

 #### 3. Adjusting stuff

-If the preview of your dataframe looked off, you now have the chance to adjust some parameters (e.g. Sheet Index for Excel files, or separator for .csv files).
+If the preview of your dataframe looked off, you now have the chance to adjust some parameters (e.g. Sheet Index for Excel files, or separator for delimited files).
 Adjust them so your preview looks exactly like you want them to.
-When you are finished and typed in a name for your newly aquired dataset, press "done".
+When you are finished (and have typed in a name for your newly aquired dataset), press "done".
 Afterwards, the function to read your dataset is pasted into your console.
 Boom!
 You're good to go.

 ### Code of Conduct